 - Use a custom metastore whenever possible, to help separate compute resources (your running cluster) and metadata (stored in the metastore).

 - Start with an S2 tier, which provides 50 DTU and 250 GB of storage.
 If you see a bottleneck, you can scale the database up.

-- Monitor your metastore for performance and availability using Azure SQL Database Monitoring tools, such as the Azure portal or Azure Log Analytics.
+- Monitor your metastore for performance and availability using Azure SQL Database Monitoring tools, such as the Azure portal or Azure Monitor logs.